w-bonelli/w-bonelli.github.io/_posts/2019-12-6-tornadoes-in-space.md

 date: 2019-12-6
 ---

 Natural language is cool!
 So is [SpaCy](https://spacy.io/).
 Say we want a quick way to analyze snippets of text without Python.
-Let's hide SpaCy behind a little [Tornado](https://github.com/tornadoweb/tornado/blob/stable/docs/index.rst) API.
-Call it `spacetornado` or something.
-We'll need some version of Python 3 before we can begin.
+Let's hide SpaCy behind a little [Tornado](https://github.com/tornadoweb/tornado/blob/stable/docs/index.rst) API and call it `spacetornado` or something.
+We'll need a Unix terminal and some version of Python 3.

 ---